freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/data-visualization-with-d3/dynamically-change-the-height-of-each-bar.md

 ---

 ## Description

 <section id='description'>

-The height of each bar can be set to the value of the data point in the array, similar to how the <code>x</code> value was set dynamically.
+The height of each bar can be set to the value of the data point in the array, similar to how the `x` value was set dynamically.

 ```js
 selection.attr("property", (d, i) => {